fortrabbit/legal/security-measures.md

-# Security measures of fortrabbit
+# Security measures

 last modified: 5th of August 2021

-**It's our duty to keep the infrastructure secure.** While we don't like to expose too much detail — as secrecy is part of security — the following technical and organizational measures may give you some confidence:
+**We take security very seriously — isn't that what everybody is saying?** It's our business to keep your business online.
+It's our duty to keep the infrastructure secure.
+While we don't like to expose too much detail — as secrecy is part of security — the following technical and organizational measures may give you some confidence:

 ## Service scope